 A rotary printing method used to print on surfaces like plastic, fabric, or paper with the help of rubber or plastic plates and fluid inks or dyes is called Flexographic printing.
-It is commonly used to print huge volumes in materials such as boards, films, paper, and foil with a turnaround time up to 2000 feet.
+It is commonly used to print huge volumes in materials such as boards, films, paper, and foil with a turnaround time of up to 2000 feet.

 The evolution of letterpress with increased rotary function and capability of printing on any type of substrate leads to the flexographic printing technology.